-Health Monitoring HMIS 2 Annual Physicals This cost is to conduct required annual physicals of staff that are engaged in the inspection of vehicles and/or facilities where hazardous materials are present.
-MARCS Radios MARCS Radios This is the cost to participate in the statewide MARCS radio system.
-It is a fee per radio.
-Fuel Fuel This is the fuel that is used in state vehicles to allow them to function and be useful.
-Cost was calculated based on actual costs from previous fiscal year which was \$105k & added a slight increase to account for rising fuel costs.
-Software Licenses CONGA This software is used by the transportation division to be able to handle cases generated by the division.
-Maintenance Vehicle Maintenance Maintenance of vehicles to permit them to continue operation.
-TD Maintenance PUCO Prophecy Software License This software used by field personnel to determine locations and distances as well as directions and routes used by motor carriers and their drivers.
-It is primarily used to determine driver log/HOS related violations.
-Periodically the software licenses must be renewed.
+with other state agencies that use the

+system.

+Health Monitoring

+This cost is to conduct required annual

+HMIS 2 Annual Physicals physicals of staff that are engaged in the

+HIVIIS Z AIIIIUdi Pilysicais inspection of vehicles and/or facilities

+where hazardous materials are present.

+ITD Maintenance PUCO

+This software used by field personnel to

+determine locations and distances as well

+as directions and routes used by motor

+Prophecy Software License carriers and their drivers.
+It is primarily

+used to determine driver log/HOS related

+violations.
+Periodically the software

+licenses must be renewed.